 Why do disputes happen?

-We feel it's important to point out that it's not uncommon for there to be a dispute at the end of a tenancy.
-Quite rightly, tenants are keen to receive as much of their deposit back as possible, whereas landlords would like to be compensated for any dilapidation they believe is not a result of wear and tear.
+We feel it's important to point out that it's not uncommon for there to be a deposit dispute at the end of a tenancy.
+Quite rightly, contract-holders are keen to receive as much of their deposit back as possible, whereas landlords would like to be compensated for any dilapidation they believe is not a result of wear and tear.
 So, by virtue of their own standpoints, deposit claims are a contentious matter, but thankfully most disputes are resolved very quickly and amicably.
 That is always our aim.

 I agree I’m liable, but I disagree with the cost – what can I do?

 Once we’ve reached agreement on liability, your Case Handler will liaise with your landlord on the most appropriate way to deal with the dilapidations noted and you will be sent the proposed cost(s).
-Costs are calculated in one of two ways;
+Costs are calculated in one of two ways:

 The Deposit Protection Service states that "where an item has had its value reduced or its lifespan shortened, for example by damage, a landlord may claim compensation", rather than the cost of a brand-new replacement.

-If we can agree a compensatory cost with a landlord rather than a repair or replacement, it will be of benefit to tenants for a couple of reasons.
+If we can agree a compensatory cost with a landlord rather than a repair or replacement, it will be of benefit to contract-holders for a couple of reasons.
 Firstly, compensation is frequently significantly less costly than a repair or replacement.
 Secondly, it speeds up the deposit return process because it can take several weeks to organise work (longer in the summer period), then receive and process a contractor’s invoices.
 Compensation, on the other hand, can be calculated relatively quickly and easily by your Case Handler.